Philippines president visits U.S. as allies eye China

 A U.S. official said Washington saw Aquino as a leader who is "trying to do the right thing" to tackle the corruption, cronyism and red tape that have held back the economy of his nation of 93 million people.

-But the United States is moving cautiously in solidifying defence ties with Manila.
-The Philippines evicted the U.S. military from Naval Station Subic Bay in 1992, passed a constitutional provision banning foreign bases on its soil, and nationalist sentiment remains high.
+But the United States is moving cautiously in solidifying defense ties with Manila.
+The Philippines evicted the U.S. military from Naval Station Subic Bay in 1992, and nationalist sentiment remains high.

 NO NEW U.S. BASES